Add a Jira Software Data Center source

 "Configuration" tab

-In the Add/Edit a Jira Software Server Source panel, the Configuration tab is selected by default.
-It contains your source’s general and authentication information, as well as other parameters.
+When configuring or editing your Jira Software Data Center source, the Configuration tab is selected by default.
+It contains your source’s general and authentication information, as well as other parameters that let you specify the content to index.

 If you want Coveo to extract text from image files or PDF files containing images, enable the appropriate option.